Geevarghese Panicker: Seminary rector

-After his retirement from the college, Panicker was appointed by the Bishops' Council of Kerala as Rector and President of St. Joseph's Pontifical Seminary, Mangalapuzha, Aluva, which before its bifurcation had a student strength of more than 700 clerics, like St Patrick's College, Maynooth, Ireland decades ago.
+After his retirement from Mar Ivanios College, Panicker was appointed by the Bishops' Council of Kerala as Rector and President of St. Joseph's Pontifical Seminary, Mangalapuzha, Aluva, which before its bifurcation, had a student strength of more than 700 clerics.

 Panicker’s tenure as Rector was for two consecutive terms of three years each (1979–1985).
-Thus, thousands of priests of the Roman Catholic, Syro-Malabar and Syro-Malankara Churches of Kerala have had the benefit of the guidance of this man of God.

 Many of his students and co-priests have been ordained Bishops.

 Then he went on to become the Rector of the newly established St. Mary’s Malankara Major Seminary, Thiruvananthapuram, of the Malankara Catholic Church, dedicated to the Blessed Virgin Mary.
 He played a major role in its establishment and progress.

 Final years

 His final field of activity for 18 years from 1987 to 2005 was at SEERI (St. Ephrem Ecumenical Research Institute), Kottayam where he served as dean of studies.
-Panicker’s scholarship and expertise in various fields was put to good use in the many offices he held.

 Author

 Panicker wrote a number of articles on theology and liturgy.